-Dr. Watson has earned undergraduate and graduate degrees in nursing and psychiatricmental health nursing and holds her PhD in educational psychology and counseling.
-She is a widely published author and recipient of many awards and honors, including The Fetzer Institute Norman Cousins Award, in recognition of her commitment to developing, maintaining and exemplifying relationship-centered care practices; an international Kellogg Fellowship in Australia, a Fulbright Research Award in Sweden.
-She holds 13 Honorary Doctoral Degrees, including 10 International Honorary Doctorates (Sweden, United Kingdom, Spain, British Colombia, Quebec, Canada, Japan, Turkey, Peru).
-Recipient of Hildebrand Center for Compassionate Care in Medicine, University of Notre Dame and Academy of Integrative Healing Medicine (AIHM) for pioneering work in Caring Science.
-Chair Emerita Japan International Society of Caring and Peace.
+She is a widely published author and recipient of many national/international awards and honors, including: The Fetzer Institute Norman Cousins Award, in recognition of her commitment to developing; maintaining and exemplifying relationship-centered care practices; an international Kellogg Fellowship in Australia; a Fulbright Research Award in Sweden; The Hildebrand Center for Compassion in Medicine Award Notre Dame University; Academy Integrative Medicine and Healing Award for pioneering work in Caring Science; Japanese International Society of Caring and Peace Chair.
+She holds sixteen (16) Honorary Doctoral Degrees/Awards, including 13 International Honorary Doctorates (E. G. Sweden, United Kingdom, Spain, British Colombia and Quebec, Canada, Japan, Turkey, Peru and Colombia, S. America; Ireland, Slovenia).

 Dr. Watson’s Ethic-Philosophy and Transpersonal Theory of Human Caring, and Caritas Processes of Unitary Caring Science are used to guide transformative models of education, research and leadership; her work is foundation for advancing professional caring- healing practices for hospitals, nurses and patients alike, in diverse settings worldwide

 At the University of Colorado, Dr. Watson held the title of Distinguished Professor of Nursing; the highest honor accorded its faculty for scholarly work.